 Maryann Cairns is an Assistant Professor of Anthropology at Southern Methodist University.
 Dr. Cairns’ research is focused at the intersection of environment, infrastructure, and health.
 Her work examines socio-ecological interactions in polluted waterscapes, giving specific attention to the sustainability and efficacy of infrastructure development.
-Cairns has completed projects within these theme areas in Latin America and the Caribbean, the Western Balkans, and the United States.
-Her most recent work in Costa Rica focuses on placing ethnographic information at the forefront of mathematical modeling and mixed-methods research poised to understand the impact of wastewater on enviro-social spaces and human health.
+Dr. Cairns has completed projects within these theme areas in Latin America and the Caribbean, the Western Balkans, and the United States.
+Her work in Costa Rica focuses on placing ethnographic information at the forefront of mathematical modeling and mixed-methods research poised to understand the impact of wastewater on enviro-social spaces and human health.

-Before coming to SMU, Cairns was an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow hosted at the US Environmental Protection Agency, and was a Postdoctoral scholar at Northeastern University’s Social Science Environmental Health Research Institute.
-Cairns is a Board member for the American Anthropological Association’s Anthropology & Environment Society (A&E).
+Before coming to SMU, Dr. Cairns was an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow hosted at the US Environmental Protection Agency, and was a Postdoctoral scholar at Northeastern University’s Social Science Environmental Health Research Institute.
+She is a Board member for the American Anthropological Association’s Anthropology & Environment Society (A&E).

 When asked what motivates her to do impact work she responded, “For me, sustainability is a focus on what matters.
 I want the things that matter to all of us –environmentally and otherwise–to be around for a while.
 I am so thankful for the access to education that have had throughout my life and career.
 It is a gift to be able to share what I have learned with my students and with the public.
 Leading truly collaborative research designed to solve environmental problems is everything to me.
 For me, knowledge should never be a secret.”